-That said, the key Ch.4 ["Discrimination"] delves deeply into both past and recent key case law on the much-debated issue of "discrimination" per se.
+That said, the key Ch.4 ["Discrimination"] delves deeply into both past and current key case law on the much-debated issue of "discrimination" per se.
 I hope that my conclusions there assist readers in understanding the present state of discrimination law both under the Code, and as well under the closely-related s.15 equality protections of the Canadian Charter of Rights and Freedoms [these are contrasted in Ch.4, s.2: "Discrimination: Charter and Code Compared"].

 2. The Past

 Before I rant however, a definition is required.
-"Gate-keeping" is a term used to describe practices of institutions that are designed to, or have the effect of, barring or discouraging claimants from initiating or pursuing their claims.
+"Gate-keeping" is a term (as I use it) used to describe practices of institutions that are designed to, or have the effect of, barring or discouraging claimants from initiating or pursuing their claims.
 An example might be a private insurance company that requires claims to be submitted on a particular form only, and then makes it next to impossible to get that form.

 When not doing its active best to kill off cases outright the Commission's other primary operating mode was plain, bald delay.
 Cases could easily drag out for 5,6 or 7 years and more before shell-shocked complainants just walked away from them in complete loss of confidence in the system.
 Of course the Commission had the audacity to count such abandonments as though the complainant had either satisfied their sense of justice or 'seen better' of their original complaint.